kailash-manasarovar/statement/docs/index.md

 - Part one, multi-universe romance [*Life Without The Liar by Margaret Murphy*](https://www.amazon.com/Life-Without-Liar-Margaret-Murphy-ebook/dp/B00M0CZN94), was inspired, I thought, by the need to heal myself from the 1989 North London rape-gang events.
 - However, again, themes and characters arising in this novel perhaps more closely reflect the sex crimes going on Dénia without my knowledge over many years and, without that context, I related everything to what I did know.

-### Unholy alliances
+### Holy alliances

-- And now begin the unholy alliances which lead to the end of hell on earth.
+- And now begin the mostly holy alliances which lead to the end of hell on earth.

 ### Contact me